 All Local SMSs respond successfully.

-NPAC SMS issues an M-SET updating the subscriptionVersionStatus of SV1 to old.
+NPAC SMS sets the subscriptionVersionStatus of SV1 to old.
 It also sets the subscriptionModifiedTimeStamp and subscriptionDisconnectCompleteTimeStamp.

-NPAC SMS responds to the M-SET.
+NPAC SMS sets the subscriptionVersionStatus of SV2 to old.
+It also sets the subscriptionModifiedTimeStamp.

 The NPAC SMS sends to the current/new service provider SOA of SV1,depending upon the service provider’s TN Range Notification Indicator, a subscriptionVersionStatusAttributeValueChange or subscriptionVersionRangeStatusAttributeValueChange for the subscriptionVersionStatus being set to old on SV1.

 The current/new service provider SOA returns an M-EVENT-REPORT confirmation to the NPAC SMS.

-NPAC SMS issues an M-SET updating the subscriptionVersionStatus of SV2 to old.
-It also sets the subscriptionModifiedTimeStamp.

-NPAC SMS responds to the M-SET.